Government Type: Bureaucratic Unitary State

 The Anclevan Navy occupies the surrounding seas in-force, operating out of a trio of fortresses on the Stake Isles, just a few miles offshore.
 Rumours circulate of Anclevan ships seizing cargo from merchant vessels illegally, particularly during holidays, though these allegations may simply be fabricated out of the locals' general disdain toward Anclevian rule.
 The de facto ruler of Port Barrister at this time is Sea Marshall Liara Blackstone, of Anclevan High Command, whose decisions regarding city affairs come by messenger boat, dispatched from her stronghold on the Stake Isles.

 Anclevan's military doctrine is tactically open-ended, but strategically fixed.
 Traditionally, the most successful human-led militaries have relied on a combination of superior battlefield position and wave tactics to overwhelm opponents.
-From the Founding Era to the days of the Irreghan Empire, this strategy has been viable due to relatively simple battle conditions, unsophisticated military technology, and general strategic ineptitude among rival nations.
+From the Founding Era to the days of the Irreghan Empire, this strategy has been viable due to relatively simple battle conditions, unsophisticated military technology, and general strategic simplicity among warring factions.
 It served Anclevan's predecessors well for a time, but as with any tool that's used too often and applied too liberally across increasingly complex problems, it eventually broke down.
-Voran's development of the Double Line doctrine, the growing importance of arcanists on the battlefield, and the development of steel armour and weapons, ushered in a new era of warfare for which human societies were ill-prepared.
+Voran's development of the Double Line Doctrine, the growing proficiency of arcanists on the battlefield, and the development of steel armour and weapons, together ushered in a new era of warfare for which the Irreghani were particularly ill-prepared.
 It cost them most of their territory, their independence, and the lives of millions of their people across the realm.

-While human societies have often lagged others in terms of spellcraft capabilities, their industrial aptitude has more than compensated for this shortfall in the modern era.
-Rather than spend years training corps of arcanists (who, if killed, represent significant loss on investment), their focus became to manufacture easy-to-use weapons for non-magic wielders (guns, crossbows, cannons, etc), and funnel their spellcrafting resources into engineering mechana units instead.
+While human societies have often lagged their rivals in spellcraft, their industrial prowess has more than compensated for this shortfall in the modern era.
+Rather than spend years training corps of arcanists (who, if killed, represent significant loss on investment), their focus was directed toward developing easy-to-operate weapons for non-magic wielders (guns, crossbows, cannons, etc), and funnel their spellcrafting resources into engineering mechana units instead, keeping their most capable arcanic minds off the frontlines.

 Standard infantry units.